 A detailed response to the economist has been published in the Australian Paradox Revisited paper, and a new independent review of Australian's sugar consumption indicates that it is still continuing to decline.
 A new analysis of sweetened beverage consumption has been published and it too confirms that sugars from these sources continues to decline.
-Finally, the Australian Governments Australian Health Survey indicates that total sugar consumption, sweetened beverage consumption and added sugars consumption are all decreasing in Australia.
+The Australian Governments Australian Health Survey indicates that total sugar consumption, sweetened beverage consumption and added sugars consumption are all decreasing in Australia.
 Finally, a new analysis of the Australian Health Survey by Australias Commonwealth Scientific and Industrial Research Organisation (CSIRO) also indicates that added sugar consumption has decreased since 1995.

 The reason why added sugar consumption is decreasing in Australia is because Australians have taken public health messages to eat less sugar seriously, and have switched to using alternative sweeteners instead.